 Think about your priority populations and the materials you need to engage them.
 Are you trying to reach older adults?
 Parents?
 Kids?
 People who are pregnant or recently had a baby?

-Move Your Way has lots of resources that are easy to print and distribute at events.
+Move Your Way has lots of free resources that are easy to print and distribute at events.
 Hand out Move Your Way posters and fact sheets to event attendees and local partners, like health care providers and schools.
 Find all the Move Your Way materials.

 You can also customize Move Your Way materials through the CDC State and Community Health Media Center.
 For a small fee, you can add your lead organization’s logo to fact sheets and posters — and choose alternate versions with images showing different geographic locations and priority populations.
+Do you have questions about using Move Your Way materials or creating your own?
+Contact us.

 Work with your campaign team to identify: